Vulnerable Sector Checks

 A. Checks are valid for three years.

-Q. What results would prevent disqualify an individual from working with children or vulnerable adults?
+Q. What results would prevent an individual from working with children or vulnerable adults?

 Q. What if an offence is found for which a pardon has been granted?